tewarid/dotnet-tools/README.md

 ## Kafka Client Tool

-A simple interactive Kafka client based on the Confluent.Kafka library.
+An interactive Kafka client based on the Confluent.Kafka library.

 To try out Kafka using Docker